bchiha/Ruby-Text-Adventure-Kernel-System/README.md

 To run the example game call `$ruby adventure.rb witch_hunt_aks.csv`

-## WRITE YOUR OWN ADVENTURE PROGRAM - USBORNE PUBLISHING ISBN 0 86020 741 2
+## WRITE YOUR OWN ADVENTURE PROGRAM - USBORNE PUBLISHING
-# By Jenny Tyler and Les Howarth
+### By Jenny Tyler and Les Howarth - ISBN 0 86020 741 2

 Usborne Publishing printed a book in the 80's on how to write your own adventure games written in Basic.
 I've been facinated by this book and have made some attempts to convert this game into more modern code.
 One recent convertion is to write the game using [Scratch](https://scratch.mit.edu/projects/130894359/).